freekrai/freekrai/README.md

 I build a lot of things using many stacks, currently mostly working with React / Nextjs and Nodejs with GraphQL APIs which is a fun stack fun to work with.

-For more information about me, check out [Coded Geekery](https://codedgeekery.com/) or[rogerstringer.com](https://rogerstringer.com/).
+For more information about me, check out [Coded Geekery](https://codedgeekery.com/) or [rogerstringer.com](https://rogerstringer.com/).

 ### Latest Blog posts
 <!-- BLOG-POST-LIST:START -->